Isolation of polysaccharide producer and heavy metal tolerant local rhizobial isolates

 Discussion6th button-01

-Ali and Orf [10] from Egypt isolated rhizobial isolates produced exopolysaccharide [17] results revealed that the ability of isolation of 16 stains of Rhizobium from root nodules of Sesbania sesban grown in deferent area in Indian farms and they found that the strain SS5 was the best among the isolates in exopolysaccharide production.
+Ali and Orf [10] from Egypt isolated rhizobial isolates that produced exopolysaccharide [17].
+The results revealed that the ability to isolate 16 strains of Rhizobium from root nodules of Sesbania sesban grown in different areas in Indian farms, and they found that the strain SS5 was the best among the isolates in exopolysaccharide production.
 [19] found that the maximum exopolysaccharide production was 6.31 gm/ L by the isolate R. leguminosarum bv.
-Viciae WS18 after two days of incubation, when mannitol used as sole carbon source.
+Viciae WS18 after two days of incubation, when mannitol was used as the sole carbon source.
 Other studies also revealed that the mannitol supported a maximum exopolysaccharide production [20, 21].
-Ten strains of Rhizobium were isolated from Vigna mungo L. According to the research, production of exopolysaccharides is highly dependent on microorganisms, under specific conditions, media composition, as well as the genus and species of bacteria [10, 22] revealed that the decrease in fermented cultures due to the production of acidic intermediates through incomplete oxidation of sugars in nutrient media.
-Shen T et al., [23] isolated twenty rhizobial strains showed different levels of tolerance to copper, nickel and zinc [24] results indicated novel evidence for further exploring more functional microbes from the nickel mine soil.
+Ten strains of Rhizobium were isolated from Vigna mungo L. According to the research, production of exopolysaccharides is highly dependent on microorganisms, under specific conditions, media composition, as well as the genus and species of bacteria [10, 22].
+It was revealed that the decrease in fermented cultures was due to the production of acidic intermediates through incomplete oxidation of sugars in nutrient media.
+Shen T et al. [23] isolated twenty rhizobial strains that showed different levels of tolerance to copper, nickel, and zinc [24].
+The results indicated novel evidence for further exploring more functional microbes from the nickel mine soil.
 [25] analyzed the diversity of 50 strains isolated from Trifolium sp.
 Nodules growing on Pb-Zn mine soil.
-Mechanisms mediating resistance to Cobalt and Nickel have been identified in many metal resistant rhizobium through the identification of orthologues of metal resistance genes characterized in C. metallidurans CH34 [26].
+Mechanisms mediating resistance to Cobalt and Nickel have been identified in many metal-resistant rhizobia through the identification of orthologs of metal resistance genes characterized in C. metallidurans CH34 [26].
 Microorganisms tolerant of metal contaminants are known to have two mechanisms by which they protect themselves from the toxic effects of heavy metals.
 Exclusion, as mediated by the exopolysaccharide capsule around the cell, has been shown to prevent cells uptake of metals [27].

 Acknowledgement